 asks counsel the same question, or rather, 'I'm a bit puzzled.
 Why are we here and where are we going?'
 His forensic skills are better than mine and he gets a better answer than I did.

-There is a silver lining in that my bank is insured against theft (although we all pay for the effect of fraud on premiums).
+There is a silver lining: my bank is insured against theft (although we all pay for its effect on premiums).
 And there's a golden lining in counsel's bespoke jacket, revealed for a few seconds when he nervously flips up the hem at the back.
-Well, more lemon, really.
-A nice bright citrus.

 The bench refers to Basil D'Oliveira who lied about his age, fearing he was too old for the England cricket team.